hamuro80/deepstomp/README.md

 - Delay, featured with time, feedback, and balance control

 CHANGE NOTES
+Version 1.3
+- Hardware improvement from v1.1. to v1.2
+- Added semitones display type for module's controllable parameter
+- Added guitar (or general musical instrument) tuner
+- Fixed last accessed module after storing or restoring the preset at any location
+- Added user manual at https://www.deepstomp.com/deepstomps-user-manual/

 Version 1.2
 - Added manual ADC calibration operation when device is switched on while the rotary switch is pressed and hold
 - Added CPU overload detection and indication to prevent user interface hanging up and friendly debugging.